chenshi910814/dsi-premium-prep/slides/16_accumulator_review.md

 d = {'vowels': 0, 'consonants': 0, 'nonalpha': 0}
 ```

-We now need to iterate over our string and identify each of the three types of characters we are interested.
+We now need to iterate over our string and identify each of the three types of characters we are interested in.

 How can we identify vowels in a string?